dorshinar/blog/content/blog/using-github-actions-with-puppeteer/using-github-actions-for-ci-with-puppeteer.md

 End to end tests are different from other types of automated tests.
 E2E tests simulate a real user, performing actions on the screen.
 This kind of tests should help fill the blank space between "static" tests - such as unit tests, where you usually don't bootstrap the entire application, and component testing - which usually run against a single component (or a service in a micro-service architecture).

-By simulating user interaction, you get to tests the experience your user is receiving, while using your application or service.
+By simulating user interaction, you get to test the experience your user is receiving, while using your application or service.

-The mantra that we try to follow is that it does not matter if your code performs perfect, if the button the user should press is hidden due to some css quirk.
+The mantra that we try to follow is that it does not matter if your code performs perfectly, as long as the button the user should press is hidden due to some css quirk.
 The end result is that the user will never get to feel the greatness of your code.

 ## Getting started with puppeteer

 Puppeteer has a few configuration options that make it really awesome to write and validate tests.

 Puppeteer tests can run in a "head-full" state, i.e. run a real instance of chrome, navigate to the site being tested, and perform actions on the given page.
-This way you - the developers writing the tests can see exactly what happens in the test, what button are being pressed and what the resulting UI looks like.

-The opposite of "head-full" would be headless, where puppeteer does not open a chrome instance, making the tests significantly faster, and less CPU-intensive.
-That's a great feature as we don't really need the chrome UI open when we run our tests in CI.
+This way you - the developers writing the tests can see exactly what happens in the test, what buttons are being pressed and what the resulting UI looks like.
+The opposite of "head-full" would be headless, where puppeteer does not open a chrome instance, making it ideal for CI pipelines.

 Puppeteer is quite easy to work with, but you'll be surprised with the amount of actions you can perform using an automated tool.